-The secretariat must be able to call upon a multi-skilled, versatile, and mobile workforce that will work across disciplines to fulfil the Authority's complex and interrelated mandates in an efficient and cost-effective manner.
-The secretariat currently has 55 established posts (including two posts for the Enterprise established in 2023).
-The Authority is a participant in the UN common system of salaries and allowances and applies the scales of salaries and allowances mandated by the UN General Assembly and the ICSC.
-The relatively substantial increase in provision for established posts is accounted for by increases in the relevant scales, which are determined by the General Assembly and which the Secretary-General is mandated to apply.
-These include regular increases in post adjustment rates for Kingston (52 in 2022 compared to 57 in March 2024), and a significant increase in salaries for staff in National Professional Officers and staff in the General Service.
-Salary scales for these categories were increased effective June 2023 by 21.75 per cent and 13.5 per cent respectively, with a budgetary impact of \$260,000 per annum.
-Whilst there was no increase in the salary scale for Professional staff in 2023, the ICSC applied an increase of 3 per cent in pensionable remuneration.
-Furthermore, parental leave entitlements were increased by ICSC to 26 weeks to be applied retroactively leading in some cases to shortages of staff and need to recruit temporarily in order to maintain delivery of services to member States.
+The secretariat must be able to call upon a multi-skilled, versatile and mobile workforce that will work across disciplines to fulfil the complex and interrelated mandates of the Authority in an efficient and cost-effective manner.
+The secretariat currently has 55 established posts, including 2 posts which were established in 2023 for the Enterprise.
+The Authority is a participant in the United Nations common system of salaries and allowances and applies the scales of salaries and allowances mandated by the General Assembly and ICSC.
+The relatively substantial increase in the provision for established posts is accounted for by increases in the relevant scales, which are determined by the General Assembly and which the Secretary-General is mandated to apply.
+These include regular increases in the post adjustment rates for Kingston (52 per cent in 2022 compared with 57 per cent in March 2024) and a significant increase in salaries for staff in National Professional Officer posts and staff in the General Service category.
+With effect from June 2023, the salary scales for those categories were increased by 21.75 per cent and 13.5 per cent, respectively, with a budgetary impact of \$260,000 per annum.
+While there was no increase in the salary scale for Professional staff in 2023, ICSC applied a 3 per cent increase in pensionable remuneration.
+ICSC also increased, with retroactive effect, the parental leave entitlement to 26 weeks, leading in some cases to shortages of staff and the need to recruit staff temporarily in order to maintain the delivery of services to member States.

-8. The Secretary-General proposes the following new posts for the financial period; the creation of a new post of Stakeholder Engagement Officer (P-4) and the regularization of a post of Associate Legal Officer (P-2) currently encumbered on a temporary basis.
-In addition, and considering the need to minimize costs, the Secretary-General proposes to redeploy one established post with an upgrade from P-2 to P-3.
-The total budgetary impact of the proposed new positions over the financial period is \$605,000.
+8. The Secretary-General proposes the following new posts for the financial period: the creation of a new post of Stakeholder Engagement Officer (P-4) and the regularization of a post of Associate Legal Officer (P-2), which is currently encumbered on a temporary basis.
+The total budgetary impact of the proposed new posts over the financial period is \$605,000.
+In addition, and considering the need to minimize costs, the Secretary-General proposes to reclassify one established post from the P-2 to the P-3 level.

-9. The proposed new posts are:
+9. The proposed new posts are as follows: